 The free market is the most efficient way for people who are less fortunate to advance from poverty to prosperity.
 Economic empowerment focuses on wealth production, not wealth redistribution, job creation versus job security, and investments in tomorrow without mortgaging our future.

-- As individuals have the right to choose in free market systems, they are vested with the responsibility to make both informed decisions and choices, which best suit their needs.
-While Government should actively enforce fraud statutes, it should not attempt to protect the public from what it perceives as poor choices by eliminating those possibilities from the market.
+As individuals, we have the right to choose in a free market albeit, we are vested with the responsibility to inform ourselves and make choices that best suit our needs.
+While the Government should actively enforce fraud statutes, it should not attempt to protect the public from what it perceives as poor choices by eliminating those possibilities from the market.